As deadly viruses remind the world of SARS, China wants to prevent fear from becoming a political crisis - Go Tech Daily

-A deadly new virus, reminiscent of one of China’s largest health debacles, is causing leaders to quickly prevent another outbreak that turns into a political crisis.
+BEIJING / HONG KONG – A deadly new virus, reminiscent of one of the biggest public health debacles in China, is causing leaders to hurry to stop another outbreak from becoming a political crisis.

-After three weeks of revelations about a mysterious strain of coronavirus first discovered in central China, President Xi Jinping personally came in on Monday to order “comprehensive prevention and control efforts”.
-Linked to the Communist Party’s top law enforcement agency, she warned that Officials who withheld information were “put on the pillar of shame forever”.
+After three weeks of revelations about a mysterious strain of coronavirus first discovered in central China, President Xi Jinping personally stepped in on Monday to order “comprehensive prevention and control efforts”.
+The government convened a series of task force meetings and a social gathering.
+Media reports belonging to the Communist Party’s top law enforcement agency warned that officials who withheld information would be “shameful for eternity”.

-The high-level response came when China’s Internet was flooded with worried comparisons between the disease and an SARS outbreak that killed 800 people across Asia 17 years ago.
-China’s delay in reporting the previous outbreak has been blamed for the uncontrolled spread of the disease and has raised suspicions of protecting public health in the world’s most populous country.
+The high-level response came when China’s Internet was flooded with worried comparisons between the disease and the SARS outbreak, which killed 800 people across Asia 17 years ago.
+China’s delay in reporting this outbreak has been blamed for the fact that the disease has spread unchecked and has raised suspicions of protecting public health in the world’s most populous country.

+Now the first confirmed infections in healthcare professionals – suggesting the pathogen is highly contagious – have caused the World Health Organization to raise it to a risk comparable to SARS.

+China confirmed on Wednesday that 440 people were infected domestically – more than 100 more than the previous day – and confirmed that the outbreak, which had already killed nine people, is spreading rapidly within its confines.
+All deaths occurred in Hubei Province, the capital of which is Wuhan.

 “China’s leaders have had to improve the security level of the crisis to ensure the stability of Chinese society and also because of China’s international reputation,” said Wang Peng, an associate research fellow at the Chongyang Institute for Financial Studies at Renmin University.
 “The virus can negatively affect China’s image.”

 Governments around the world have taken steps to prevent the spread of the disease.
-Prime Minister Shinzo Abe, whose country is a popular destination for Chinese tourists, promised to increase quarantine and test ports of entry on Tuesday, while US officials launched screenings in New York, Los Angeles, and San Francisco.
+In Tokyo, Prime Minister Shinzo Abe, whose country is a popular travel destination for Chinese tourists, promised Tuesday that the quarantines and tests in the ports of entry would be increased.
+US officials held screenings in New York, Los Angeles, and San Francisco last week.
+Singapore, a global transportation hub, began investigating all passengers arriving on flights from China on Wednesday.

 The Communist Party is deeply skeptical of its promise to take control after a number of important incidents in recent decades.
 Alongside SARS, Chinese leaders have come under fire for their response to a contaminated milk scandal in 2008, a high-speed train crash in 2011, and revelations about bad vaccines in 2018.